rich-ramsey/ai_minimal_group_simulations/readme.md

 **sims.Rmd**

-This file runs the simulations and saves figures and data in the folowing folders.
+This file runs the simulations and saves figures and data in the following folders.

 **/figures/**
 **/data/**